JJ/hoborg/text/text.md

 As did, apparently, Rufus.
 Back then I did not know why, but he became a bit twitchy every time a clown was getting close to us.
-That made him almost a permanent fixture in the gaucho crew, even if there was no hoochie-koochie.
+That made him almost a permanent fixture in the gaucho crew, even if there were no revue girls around.

+He even sometimes paid attention when I talked to him, but he seemed to have some difficulty staying focused, trying always to steal the focus of the conversation to talk about other stuff.

 The second greatest show on earth goes to New Orleans
 ----------------------------------------------------------------------------